thedropbears/git-tutorial/README.md

 This is where you do your work.

 * Do some work.
-You should always work on a branch, and not on master.
-Master is where we go when we have finished.
+You should always work on a branch, and not on main. main is where we go when we have finished.

-But first we check that master is up to date with the remote repo (ldu): git pull origin master
+But first we check that main is up to date with our local copy (): git pull origin main
-That tells git to get all the changes from the remote 'origin' and the branch 'master' on that remote.
+That tells git to get all the changes from the remote 'origin' and the branch 'main' on that remote.
-In this case "git pull" would also suffice as by default it has the parameters "origin" and "master", however, once you have branched this will be replaced with "origin" and "branch_name"
+In this case "git pull" would also suffice as by default it has the parameters "origin" and "main", however, once you have branched this will be replaced with "origin" and "branch_name"

 Now we create a new branch to do our work: git checkout -b new-feature